-Valuing Ground Rent
+Valuing Ground Rent (continued)

-- BPCA seeks to establish an objective market value for ground rent. - BPCA is studying the potential range of ground rents that could result from applying a "rental equivalent" approach to the condo ground leases. - A percentage of the estimated net operating income, consistent with market practices, is taken between 20%-30% - Income is derived from nearly 2,000 rental listings from all BPC condo buildings and estimated typical expenses from BPC rental buildings. - This approach is attractive for a few reasons: - It aligns with "rental-equivalent" valuation methods used by condo building appraisers (and DOF), - It accounts for the actual market value earned by the existing buildings through rentals, and - A significant share of condo units in BPC are already rented on the open market.
+- BPCA is studying the potential ground rent that could result from applying a "rental equivalent" approach to the condo ground leases. - A percentage of the estimated income, consistent with market practices, is taken such as between 20%-30% of net operating income - Income is derived from nearly 2,000 rental listings from all BPC condo buildings and estimated typical expenses from BPC rental buildings. - This approach is applicable for a few reasons: - It aligns with "rental-equivalent" valuation methods used by condo building appraisers (and DOF), - It accounts for the actual market value earned by the existing buildings through rentals, and - A significant share of condo units in BPC are already rented on the open market.